Daahliya/frontend-project/README.md

-NIKE FRONTEND PROJECT
+Shoes E-Commerce Landing Page (NIKE)

-This is a simple and responsive NIKE THEMED LANDING PAGE built using HTML and CSS.
+This is a simple  NIKE THEMED LANDING PAGE built using HTML and CSS.
 The goal of this project is to recreate a modern, clean design inspired by Nike’s brand style, focusing on layout, typography, and visual balance.

 FEATURES
-- Fully responsive layout
 - Clean and minimal user interface
 - Attractive hero section with call-to-action
 - Organized structure for easy customization